 Updates the Excel table with the provided data.
 Currently restricted to DataFrames.

 Parameters data (pandas DataFrame) - Currently restricted to pandas DataFrames.
-Note that the DataFrame index is not sent to Excel.
-If you do want to include it, make sure to do df.reset index().
+If you want to hide the index, set the first column as the index, e.g. df.set\index('column\name').

 Return type Table